burrsutter/docker_tutorial/readme.md

     mkdir /c/Users/Burr/docker_projects/myapp
     ````

+    > You can create the "myapp" directory via Windows Explorer or the boot2docker-vm shell

     ![Alt text](/screenshots/windows_explorer_myapp.png?raw=true "Windows Explorer myapp")

-    and then change to the directory
+    and then change to the directory, it is important that you do this inside of the boot2docker-vm shell

     ````
     cd /c/Users/Burr/docker_projects/myapp